BRAZILIAN CULTURE GUIDE

 THE SOUTH BRAZILIAN CULTURE

 Blumenau is, indeed, an example of the predominance of European culture on the south of Brazil.
-Here, the impact of African or Indian culture is insignificant, and the racial blending of other Brazilian states doesn’t exist.
+Here, the impact of African or Indian culture is little and the racial blending of other Brazilian states doesn't exist.

 The South of Brazil: beaches and places